arturbac/fixed_math/README.md

 - [x] tan - improve calculations, limit tan__ to |x|<=pi/4
 - [x] atan, atan2 - error  ~<= 0.00005
 - [x] asin error  ~<= 0.0001
-- [    ] remove all old compat code that is compiled
-- [    ] cover all functionality with static_assert unit tests
 - [x] support clang, gcc c++17 compilers
 - [x] support msvc c++17 compiler, partial see notes for compilers tested in \"c++ compilers\"
 - [x] performance comparisions on arm64 and x86 with float/double arithemetic
-- [    ] dual licence project with MIT and BOOST licence
+- [x] dual licence project with MIT and Boost Software License licence

+## release notes
+### version 0.9.10
+  - improved unit testing dual c++17 and c++20
+  - rewrite of static asserts to function concept restrictions with std::enable_if_t

 ## future goals

 - [    ] more math functionality, if somthing is missing in library that You need post issue and let me know about that.
+- [    ] more unit tests
 - [    ] more optimisations, calculation quality enchacments

 ## Feedback